Release Process

 The Zephyr project releases on a time-based cycle, rather than a feature-driven one.
 Zephyr releases represent an aggregation of the work of many contributors, companies, and individuals from the community.

 A time-based release process enables the Zephyr project to provide users with a balance of the latest technologies and features and excellent overall quality.
-A roughly 4-month release cycle allows the project to coordinate development of the features that have actually been implemented, allowing the project to maintain the quality of the overall release without delays because of one or two features that are not ready yet.
+A roughly 6-month release cycle allows the project to coordinate development of the features that have actually been implemented, allowing the project to maintain the quality of the overall release without delays because of one or two features that are not ready yet.

-Each release period will consist of a development phase followed by a stabilization phase.
-Release candidates will be tagged during the stabilization phase.
-During the stabilization phase, only stabilization changes such as bug fixes and documentation will be merged unless granted a special exemption by the Technical Steering Committee.
+Each release cycle consists of a development phase followed by a stabilization phase.
+Release candidates will be created during the stabilization phase.

 Note